pingidentity/pingdirectory-go-client/configurationapi/docs/AddAttributeMapperPluginRequest.md

 ### NewAddAttributeMapperPluginRequest

-`func NewAddAttributeMapperPluginRequest(pluginName string, schemas []EnumattributeMapperPluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, sourceAttribute string, targetAttribute string, enableControlMapping bool, alwaysMapResponses bool, enabled bool, ) *AddAttributeMapperPluginRequest`
+`func NewAddAttributeMapperPluginRequest(pluginName string, schemas []EnumattributeMapperPluginSchemaUrn, sourceAttribute string, targetAttribute string, enabled bool, ) *AddAttributeMapperPluginRequest`

 NewAddAttributeMapperPluginRequest instantiates a new AddAttributeMapperPluginRequest object This constructor will assign default values to properties that have it defined,